 6. ‘Full Tilt: Ireland to India with a bycicle’ by Dervla Murphy

 Dervla Murphy is the queen of hazardous journeys and epic travel books.
-Also known for her title ‘In Ethiopia with a Mule’, her adventure writing career started in 1968 when, during the winter, she set off from Ireland to cycle across the world.
+Having penned 26 travel and memoir books, her writing career started in 1963 when, during the winter and at the age of 31, she set off from Ireland to cycle across the world.

 What she found opened a new way of seeing: she almost froze and starved to death, but the hospitality of people and her grit to continue the journey makes this one of the best travel books and the most inspiring.